MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting_overview.md

 You can also target fragments in a similar way from the **Fragments** tab in the left navigation pane.

-To manage your module or fragment targets, go to the default page or fragment and follow these steps:
+To manage your targets, go to the default page or fragment and follow these steps.
 1. Edit
 2. Delete
 3. Prioritize

-Targets can be localized.
-* During localization, all activities + any scheduling automatically go with locale variants, whether users want it or not.
-**	If they don’t want it, they will have to manually delete it.
-**	If they need different schedules per locale, they need to create different activities per locale.
+Targets in pages and fragments will be automatically included when exporting and importing XLIFFs for localization.
+If this is not desirable, you will need to delete the targets before the localization progress.
+If you need to create different schedules per locale, you will need to create different targets per each locale.

 *	C1 needs explicit cookie consent from C2 – need to include info on that module